Dijkstra Principles and Implementation

 cur := state.node

-fmt.Printf("visit %d with path weight %d\n", cur, weight)
+fmt.Printf("visit %d with step %d\n", cur, step)

 for _, e := range graph.neighbors(cur) {

-if !visited[e.to] {
+if visited[e.to] {

-q = append(q, &State{e.to, weight + e.weight})
+q = append(q, &State{e.to, step + 1})

 visited[e.to] = true